 On June 11th, 2015, officials from the City of Goleta and Ty Warner Hotels and Resorts gathered to announce that the property and structure would be donated to the city.
-Rumors of the donation had been circulating for a while and one press conference was cancelled, but this time it happened.
+Rumors of the donation had been circulating for a while and one press conference was cancelled, but this time it happened, or so we thought.

 It was made clear that this press conference was for media only, and all the media outlets had their reporters on the scene.